- 76 years old

 "Am thinking of Sylvia today please try and build some bridges x"

 "It's 4:54am and have been unable to sleep.
 I just received an email from Father Michael at St. Gwynno Church. we are working on the details of our trip in August to bring you "Home" to Wales.
-Harvey and Aileen will Join us along with John and Diane.
+Harvey and Aileen will Join us along with Stan and Elaine.
 Working on a few others too!
 There isn't a day that goes by Dad that I'm not thinking about you.
 Everyone tells me you are with me all the time.
 I choose to believe that as I can't imagine life any other way."

 "There's not a single day that goes by where I don't think of my Granddad.
 He taught me everything, from playing chess to driving a car.
 I would talk to him every weekend.
 He was charming, a true gentleman.
 I loved the smell of his cigars every time I'd see him.
 He was more than a grandfather, he was my best friend.
 Wishing I could hear your laugh one last time, and see your smiling face."